Spring Sale - up to 36% OFF

 Ready to supercharge your Docker infrastructure?
 Scale effortlessly and enjoy flexible storage with Cherry Servers bare metal or virtual servers.
 Eliminate infrastructure headaches with free 24/7 technical support, pay-as-you-go pricing, and global availability.

-Why update Docker images?
+#Why update Docker images?

 Just like your phone's operating system needs updates to stay secure and functional, Docker images also need regular updates.
 Ignoring them can result in security risks, compatibility, and performance issues.
 Regular updates ensure up-to-date security, bug fixes, and new features, leading to better performance and safety.
+Below are three reasons why you have to regularly update your Docker images.

-How to update a Docker image: Step-by-step process
+#How to update a Docker image: Step-by-step process

 Unfortunately, there's no way to automatically update Docker images in a running container using Docker commands.
 The container keeps using whatever version it was created with, even after new versions of the image are released.
 Instead, you have to stop the container whose image was updated, delete it, and recreate it using the latest Docker image version.
 Follow the below steps to update Docker images.

-Step 1: Confirm the version of the current Docker image
+#Step 1: Confirm the version of the current Docker image

 First, you need to confirm the version of the particular Docker image you want to update.
 We'd be updating an Nginx image on a local Docker environment for this demonstration.
 To list the Docker images on the system, run: